Removing Teeth Due to Decay, Damage, or Gum Disease

 - Has advanced periodontal disease

-- Is poorly positioned, impacted or in preparation of orthodontic treatment
+- Is poorly positioned, impacted, or in preparation for orthodontic treatment

-In many instances you may be a candidate for a dental implant or a series of implants.
-The dental implant replaces the root where the tooth has been extracted and then has an implant crown secured to replace the missing tooth.
+In many instances, you may be a candidate for a dental implant or a series of implants.
+The dental implant replaces the root where the tooth has been extracted and then has an implant crown secured to to replace the missing tooth.
 In other cases a dental bridge is suggested.

 In any instance, unless the extraction is due to orthodontic needs or it is an impacted wisdom tooth, it is important to know that not only are aesthetics at issue; even the removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint (TMJ dysfunction) and shifting teeth, all of which can have a major impact on your dental health.